Releasing Graph Neural Networks with Differential Privacy Guarantees: Related Works

-\citet{igamberdiev2021privacy} adapted diffe\-rent\-ially-private gradient-based training (DP-SGD) \cite{abadi2016deep} to GCNs for natural language processing task.
-However, as noted by the authors, the privacy guarantees of their approach might not hold because (DP-SGD) requires a set of i.i.d. examples to form batches and lots in order to distribute the noise effectively, whereas, in GNNs, the nodes exchange information via the message passing framework during training.
-To the best of our knowledge, this is the only previous work that assumes a non-distributive setting and the sensitivity of the whole private graph, including the other data like node features and labels.
+In the centralized setting, \cite{sajadmanesh2022gap} obtained low-dimensional node features independent of the graph structure and preserve the privacy of the node features by applying DP-SGD for node-level privacy.
+These features are then combined with multi-hop aggregated node embeddings, to which Gaussian noise is added. \citet{igamberdiev2021privacy} adapted diffe\-rent\-ially-private gradient-based training, DP-SGD \cite{abadi2016deep}, to GCNs for natural language processing task.
+However, as noted by the authors, the privacy guarantees of their approach might not hold because DP-SGD requires a set of i.i.d.\ examples to form batches and lots to distribute the noise effectively, whereas, in GNNs, the nodes exchange information via the message passing framework during training.
+Other works that utilized DP-SGD in computing their privacy guarantees include \cite{daigavane2021node, zhang2022towards}.
+In another line of work, \cite{tran2022heterogeneous} directly perturbs the node features and graph structure using randomized response.